vbarbarossa/fishsuit/README.md

 # fishsuit
-Framework to model climate change and dam-driven fragmentation impacts on the geographical ranges of freshwater fish species
+Framework to model climate change impacts on the geographical ranges of freshwater fish species

-This is a beta release.
-More details on input data and streamline of processes will be made available upon acceptance of the related manuscript.
-For further information, please contact Valerio Barbarossa (v.barbarossa@fnwi.ru.nl)
+*Please, refer to the publication for additional details: Barbarossa et al., 2021.
+Threats of global warming to the world's freshwater fishes.
+Nature Communications.*

 # R Scripts

+* config.R/config_local.R: global parameters used in the R scripts

+* exec.R: generates batch file for streamlined execution to be run on a linux slurm cluster

 ## Preprocessing